 - Be making an informed decision (as defined in statute).

-- Be capable of ingesting the medication on your own without assistance.
+- Be capable of ingesting the medication on their own without assistance.

 Forms and More Info

-Attending and consulting physicians willing and able to support your decision under the Death with Dignity Act have specific procedural requirements codified in the law, and if supporting, they will physician will work with you through these steps.
+Physicians willing and able to support a patient’s decision under the Maine Death with Dignity Act have specific procedural requirements codified in the law.
+Physicians may have additional policy guidelines depending on their employer.

 The Maine Death with Dignity Act does not require physicians or other providers to participate in supporting patients’ decisions to hasten their own death: